Field flow fractionation: Centrifugal

 In AF4 separations, the ratio of mass to time is 1:1.
 With the addition of the third parameter of density to centrifugal FFF, this produces a ratio more akin to mass:time to the power of three.
 This results in a significantly larger distinction between peaks and result in a greatly improved resolution.

 This can be particularly useful for novel products, such as composite materials and coated polymers containing nanoparticles, i.e. particles which may not vary in size but which do vary in density.
 In this way two identically sized particles can still be separated into two peaks, providing that the density is different.

 The limitation of the method lies in the lower limit of size which depends on the density of the sample.
 Specifically for biological samples, the limit is in the order of 20 to 50 nm in diameter.

 Electrical

 In electrical FFF a transverse electrical current (DC) is applied which creates an electric field.
-Depending on the charge of sample components, an electrophoretic drift velocity is induced, counteracted by the diffusion from Brownian motion, so the separation depends on the ration of electrophoretic mobility and size.
+Depending on the charge of sample components, an electrophoretic drift velocity is induced, counteracted by the diffusion from Brownian motion, so the separation depends on the ratio of electrophoretic mobility and size.
 Application of electrical FFF has been limited and is currently rarely used.
 Other modifications have been developed, namely cyclical electrical FFF where a special alternating current is applied.
 It allows to separate according to electrophoretic mobility.
 Another variation is electrical asymmetrical flow FFF (EAF4), where an electrical field is applied in addition to a cross flow field.
 EAF4 overcomes the limitation of pure electrical FFF which has poor resolution and suffers from electrolysis products and bubbles contaminating the channel outflow and compromising the detector signals.